peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 [^more-cases]: Plots of all studied cases can be found in the Additional Materials (see the end of this report).

-shortwave intermittency Implementetion in a 3D Model
+Shortwave intermittency Implementetion in a 3D Model
 ------------------------------------------------

 The results from the Single Colomn Model support the application of shortwave intermittency in a 3-dimensional NWP model.
-This was implemented in the ACRANEB2 scheme in the ALADIN/ALARO[^2] model.
+This was implemented in the ACRANEB2 scheme in the ALADIN[^2] model.

-[^2]: ALARO cycle 38.
+[^2]: ALADIN cycle 38.

 In the 3D model, the radiative transfer scheme calculates radiative transfer independently for each grid point of the model domain.

 ### Overview of the implementation

-At the beginning of an intermittence period
+At the beginning of an intermittency period
 (*full* radiative time step):

-1. Calculate the mimimum and maximum values of the zenith angle attained at any time step during the intermittence period.
+1. Calculate the mimimum and maximum values of the zenith angle attained at any time step during the intermittency period.
 Store the zenith angles (the extreme values as well as the values at all time steps) in global arrays (preserved across time steps).

-2. Calculate solar optical thicknesses as usual for the two extreme values the zenith angle.
+2. Calculate shortwave optical thickness as usual for the two extreme values the zenith angle.
 Store (the logarithm of) the optical thicknesses in global arrays.

-At every time step *within* the intermittence period (*partial* radiative time step):
+At every time step *within* the intermittency period (*partial* radiative time step):

 1. Retrieve current zenith angle from the global array (ignoring the